ibm-cloud-docs/openwhisk/actions_web.md

 ### Decoding binary body content from Base64
 {: #actions_web_decode}

-When raw HTTP content is processed, the `__ow_body` content is encoded in Base64 when the request `Content-Type` is binary.
+When raw HTTP content is processed, the `__ow_body` content is encoded in Base64 when the request `Content-Type` is the binary type.
 The following functions demonstrate how to decode the body content in Node, Python, and Swift.

 1. Save the sample code in your preferred language to a file called `decode.<ext>`.
 Replace `<ext>` with the file extension of the sample code of your preferred language.